sonus21/rqueue/docs/index.md

 {: .fs-4 }

-Rqueue is an asynchronous task executor(worker) built for spring framework based on the spring framework's messaging library backed by Redis.
-It can be used as message broker as well, where all services code is in Spring/Spring Boot.
-It supports Spring and Spring Boot framework.
+Rqueue is an asynchronous task executor (worker) built for the Spring Framework based on Spring's messaging library, backed by Redis.
+It can serve as a message broker where all service code is within Spring/Spring Boot applications.
+Rqueue fully supports both Spring and Spring Boot frameworks.

 {: .fs-6 .fw-300 }